 Earn a Master’s Degree or Higher in Applied Behavior Analysis

-Programs accredited by agencies other than ABAI or those without a BACB pre-approved ACS may also meet the BACB’s requirements, provided they meet course content allocation requirements and receive approval from the BACB at the time of application.
+Programs accredited by agencies other than ABAI or those without a BACB pre-approved VCS may also meet the BACB’s requirements, provided they meet course content allocation requirements and receive approval from the BACB at the time of application.

 The BACB approves both campus-based and online ABA degree and post-graduate certificate programs, thereby accommodating the needs of many types of students, including busy professionals who require a distance-based education.